The official team site of the Toronto Marlies

 ON THE SCORESHEET

-• Travis Boyd registered the primary assist on Quillan’s second period goal.
-He has 19 points (9 goals, 10 assists)in 21 games this season.
+• Alex Nylander recorded the primary assists on Valis’ first period goal and Haymes’ second period goal.
+He has 24 points (10 goals, 14assists) in 34 games this season.

 TEAM NOTES